MrinalSingh04/Peer-to-Peer-Microloan-Smart-Contract/README.md

-# 🚀 Day 182 — Peer-to-Peer Microloan Smart Contract 💰🤝
+# Peer-to-Peer Microloan Smart Contract 💰🤝

 ## 📌 What
 A **decentralized microloan smart contract** that enables lenders 💳 and borrowers 🧑‍🌾 to connect directly on-chain without intermediaries.